logion-network/logion-api/website/docs/client/protection.md

 ### Recover the lost vault

-As for any transfer from a vault, you must for one LO's approval.
+As for any transfer from a vault, you must wait for one LO's approval.

 ```typescript
 const newVault = await claimed.vaultState();